 When asked about this goal, Hilda confidently claimed, “Our story has impacted a lot of people and its going to impact many more.”
 Her perseverance has led to national acknowledgement and support.
 She notes that the Fashion Legacy keeps her family strong and helps them mourn Nataline’s loss.
 “Without it, we’d go crazy,” she says.
 Nataline’s passing has changed her entire family’s perception of life.
 Peter complains of people who rant about relationship conflicts and the petty problems in life that he no longer considers actual grievances.
 Unlike everything else in life, he says, “A sister can’t be replaced.”

-info@natalinesarkisyan.com.
+To find more information on The Nataline Sarkisyan Foundation and their upcoming events, please e-mail info@natalinesarkisyan.com.
 Follow them on Twitter @nsarkisyan, join the Nataline Sarkisyan Foundation on Facebook, or go to NatalineSarkisyan.com